-The Clif Bar Headquarters transforms a World War II valve manufacturing facility into a workplace haven for the outdoor enthusiasts at Clif Bar.
-As an adaptive reuse LEED-Platinum project, it features an open office working environment; onsite childcare; a theater space; a café and an employee wellness area with a yoga room, dance studio, weight room, bouldering wall, shower/locker facilities and access to five onsite fitness trainers, two massage rooms and a hair salon.
+The Clif Bar Headquarters transformed a World War II valve manufacturing facility into a workplace haven for the outdoor enthusiasts at Clif Bar.
+As an adaptive reuse LEED-Platinum project, it features an open office working environment; onsite childcare; a theater space; a café; and an employee wellness area with a yoga room, dance studio, weight room, bouldering wall, shower/locker facilities and access to five onsite fitness trainers, two massage rooms and a hair salon.

 This project is LEED-CI Platinum certified.

 - One of the largest photovoltaic arrays on a Communal Building in North America fulfilling almost all of Clif-Bar’s power needs was enhanced by panels able to generate 6-8% more power than a standard PV array.

 - A solar hot water system that supplies 70% of the hot water needs for Clif-Bar’s test kitchens, showers, cafeteria, multiple kitchens, bathrooms, hair salon and childcare center.

 - Lighting power efficiency that exceeds Title-24 requirements by 35%

 - HVAC efficiencies that exceed Title-24 by 15%.

 - Extensive reuse of reclaimed wood and FSC lumber.
 You can still see the bleacher row numbers etched on the underside of the stair risers to the mezzanine, a feature the Clif Bar staff point out when giving tours to show off their new home.
 Numerous tours are given and requested.

 - 75% of the materials used were repurposed; wood wall panels at the entry reception area and corridors came from wood shipping containers, while the mezzanine floor and conference rooms utilized Terramai (which is visible in the body of this project description.)
 The handles to the office and conference room doors are from actual bicycle frames parts, where the manufacturer decals can still be seen.